ietf/id-guidelines/README.md

-Addresses used in examples should use fully qualified domain names instead of literal IP addresses, and should use example FQDNs such as “foo.example.com” instead of real-world FQDNs.
+Addresses used in examples should use fully qualified domain names instead of literal IP addresses, and should use example FQDNs such as "foo.example.com" instead of real-world FQDNs.
 See [RFC 2606](https://rfc-editor.org/info/rfc2606) for example domain names that can be used.
-Note that the entire “.example” TLD is reserved, allowing for arbitrary subdomains (in particular, ones that are not considered same-origin on the Web.
+Note that the entire ".example" TLD is reserved, allowing for arbitrary subdomains (in particular, ones that are not considered same-origin on the Web.